Getsu Fūma Den: Undying Moon: Development

-On 14 April 2021, Konami unveiled Getsu Fūma Den: Undying Moon by posting a teaser trailer to their official YouTube channel.
-They announced that the game would be available for Early Access on Steam on 13 May 2021.
-Those who purchased the Early Access version of the game would receive certain perks such as a digital mini soundtrack and digital art book.
-It was also announced that they would receive a port of the original Getsu Fūma Den.
-This port includes menus in both Japanese and English; however, the rest of the game is not translated.
-The game released in February 2022 for both Nintendo Switch and Windows.
+In April 2021, Konami unveiled Getsu Fūma Den: Undying Moon by posting a teaser trailer to their official YouTube channel.
+The game was available for Early Access on Steam on 13 May.
+Those who purchased the Early Access version of the game received certain perks such as a digital mini soundtrack and digital art book, in addition a port of the original Getsu Fūma Den.
+This port includes menus in both Japanese and English, but the rest of the game is not translated.
+The game was released in February 2022 for both Nintendo Switch and Windows.

 The team took influence from younger staff members in order to create a roguelike with procedurally-generated levels with the intent of keeping the player entertained.
 This was done with the intent to encourage player growth, and in-game enhancements were made secondary in order to accomplish this design goal.
 The game features 3D character models that are meant to appear and move in the style of 2D.
 Backgrounds in the game are painted in the nihonga style draw inspiration from the Heian period, while the models in the game draw inspiration from the ukiyo-e style.
 Enemy designs are meant to evoke an eerie feel through unpredictable movements and joints that attach the wrong way.

 Reception

 Getsu Fūma Den: Undying Moon received "mixed or average" reviews according to review aggregator Metacritic.

-Destructoid gave the game a 6.5 out of 10, likening the game feel to Dead Cells while criticizing the poorly designed roguelike structure, and wrote, "That's not to say that GetsuFumaDen: Undying Moon is bad.
-It didn't succeed in completely killing my enthusiasm for a new game in a forgotten series.
-No. It just made me want a deeper, more polished experience, and that's not the worst thing for a game to do."
+Destructoid gave the game a 6.5 out of 10, likening the game feel to Dead Cells while criticizing the poorly designed roguelike structure.
 Nintendo Life gave the game 5 stars out of 10, praising the art style, soundtrack, and potential, but criticized the lack of creativity, polish, updates, and technical performance in comparison to its contemporaries.